diamond-org/flask-diamond/docs/models.rst

 There is a close correspondence between the Model and the database tables.
 If an attribute is added to a model, then we need a new column in our database to store the values for this attribute.
 If the model changes, the database must also change.
 There are two ways of updating your database:

 - **the clean slate**: delete the old database and creating a new one that reflects the latest changes to the model.
 This is accomplished with ``make db`` on the command line.
 It's easy and quick.
 - **schema migrations**: analyze your updated model to determine what parts are different from your old database, and then add/remove those parts to a live database.
 This is tricky, but it is necessary for databases in production.
-Read more in :doc:`managing_schemas_with_flask-migrate`.
+Read more in :doc:`schemas-and-migrations`.

 As long as you are actively developing, it is recommended to use ``make db`` each time you update your model.
-However, when your application is live, you will need to read :doc:`managing_schemas_with_flask-migrate` to learn about altering a production database.
+However, when your application is live, you will need to read :doc:`schemas-and-migrations` to learn about altering a production database.

 Data Fixtures
 -------------